 Congratulations are in order!
 Jennifer Lawrence and Cooke Maroney tied the knot this weekend in one of the lesser-known Gilded Age mansions dotting the Rhode Island coast, Belcourt of Newport.
 It is one of several historically significant homes in Newport originally owned by well-known families such as the Vanderbilts and the Astors.
 Originally designed to take after Louis VIII’s hunting lodge in Versailles, the 60-room “summer cottage” is rich with history and the perfect setting for a wedding.

 Lawrence and Maroney said “I do” surrounded by 150 guests, including Adele, Emma Stone, Amy Schumer, and Kris Jenner.
 The couple couldn’t have gotten married at Belcourt of Newport at a better time.
-Since 2012, it has been undergoing an extensive renovation project costing the new owner, celebrity jeweller Carolyn Rafaelian, about $15 million (£11 million) to complete.
+Since 2012, it has been undergoing an extensive renovation project costing the new owner, celebrity jeweler Carolyn Rafaelian, about $15 million to complete.

 Now, it has been restored to its Gilded Age glory and can be seen even without a coveted invitation to Lawrence and Maroney’s wedding.
 Belcourt of Newport is open regularly to the public for tours.
 The hours vary, but you can find all the information on their website for how to see the historic halls and gorgeous rooms for yourself.

-The estate features a sizeable courtyard in the centre, a gothic ballroom on the second floor, and a sprawling lawn.
-Tours take about an hour will run you about $17.50 (£13.50) per person.
+The estate features a sizable courtyard in the center, a gothic ballroom on the second floor, and a sprawling lawn.
+Tours take about an hour will run you about $17.50 per person.